-- (a) Several carried forward from previous meetings. - 15.
-Date of next meeting Tuesday 7th November, 2023 at 7:00p.m.
+- (a) Several carried forward from previous meetings. - (b) Maintenance of allotments. - (c) Refurbishment work at Over Alderley Reading Rooms. - 15.
+Dates of next meeting Tuesday 7th November, 2023 at 7:00p.m.

-To consider passing a resolution under Section 1(2) of the Public Bodies (Admission to Meetings) Act 1960 to exclude the public and press from the meeting for the following item of business on the grounds that it could involve the likely disclosure of exempt information.
+To consider passing a resolution under Section 1(2) of the Public Bodies (Admission to Meetings) Act 1960 (Section 100(a) of the Local Government Act 1972) to exclude the public and press from the meeting for the following item of business on the grounds that it could involve the likely disclosure of exempt information.